IBM/security-verify-reactjs-tutorial/README.md

 cd ui-react
 npm install
 npm run build
+rm -rf node_modules
 ```

-It will build the react code.
+It builds the react code.
 Next, configure the verify-sdk and deploy the service.
 Navigate to `sources/frontend-gateway-svc/` and copy the `.env.sample` as `.env`.

 Provide the Security Verify credentials and other deloyed services URLs (noted in previous steps) in `.env` and save it.